 Author contributions

 Y.F. conceptualized and supervised the study.
 J.R.M., A.J.M., K. N. and R.F. did the micromagnetic simulations and classification tasks.
-J.R.M., R.M. and S.G. analyzed data and wrote the manuscript with the help of Y.F and R.S.R.
+J.R.M., R.M. and S.G. analysed data and wrote the manuscript with the help of Y.F and R.S.R.
 All the authors discussed the results and commented to improve the quality of manuscript.